 3. Web analysis

 On our website we use the open source software tool Matomo (formerly PIWIK) to analyse the surfing behaviour of our users.
-The software places a cookie on the user’s computer (see above for cookies).
+We use Matomo without the use of tracking cookies.
+We have deactivated the use of tracking cookies in the basic configuration of Matomo in order to ensure a particularly data protection-friendly procedure.
 If individual pages of our website are accessed, the following data is stored:

 - two bytes of the IP address of the user’s calling system

 - website from which the user has accessed the accessed website (referrer)